-I found Mexico City to be a pretty straightforward place.
+I found my many Mexico City experiences to be a pretty straightforward place… the ADO bus system, not so much.
 You need to get somewhere?
 Call an Uber.
 You need directions?
 Ask anyone around you.
 You’re hungry?
 There’s food literally everywhere.
 On the sidewalk, on the corner, in the backs of trucks, everywhere.
-And even the food itself is simple.
-On every plate is a tortilla, some meat, something green, all topped with some kind of white liquid cheese squeezed from a bottle.
-It’s just the names that are different and for what reason, I have no idea.

 But Mexico kept surprising me with its simplicity.
 A surprise that, no doubt, stemmed from my attempt to purchase bus tickets on Mexico’s ADO bus system.

 While my plans mostly centered around Mexico City, I also worked in a side trip to Oaxaca to celebrate Dia de Muertos—a side trip for which I’d need to purchase bus tickets.
 I went onto the ADO bus ticket website—fast forward one million years—and the tickets were mine!
 Oaxaca, here I come!

 Only I, too, am dead now and my bones are being dug up to use as fossil fuels for our Martian overlords.
 Needless to say, making sense of Mexico’s ADO bus system constituted the bulk of my Mexican travel planning.

 The process is the opposite of straightforward.
 I couldn’t find any useful information so I had to do all the research myself.
 It took four attempts to actually get those tickets in my inbox.

 I’ve compiled all the information you’ll need (that I wish I’d had) to make sense of Mexico’s ADO bus system so that you can explore Mexico as it is now, before the dawning of the new millennium.